Skip to main content

 Storing water higher in the Colorado River System provides the advantages of reduced evaporation and increased flexibility for water to be available if needed in another DROA Plan to help protect critical elevations at Lake Powell.

-The Upper Division States continue to implement its Five-Point Plan to proactively build resilience in the Upper Basin and live within the means of the Colorado River.
+The Upper Division States (UDS) are proud of their implementation of the Five-Point Plan to proactively build resilience in the Upper Basin and live within the means of the Colorado River.

 For the last 20 years, the Upper Division states have used 3 - 4 million acre feet less that their apportionment under the Colorado River Compact.
 On top of that, water use in the Upper Basin is tightly regulated and administered based on water supply availability.
 In 2021, according to preliminary estimates by the Upper Colorado River Commission, the Upper Basin used 3.5 million acre-feet of Colorado River water, which represents a 25% reduction from 2020, when the Upper Basin used 4.5 million acre-feet of water.